 Pre-Reading, Pre-Writing and Book Awareness

-- Children will engage in multi-sensory lessons to practice consistent and efficient capital & lowercase letter formation
+- Children will engage in multi-sensory lessons to practice consistent and efficient capital and lowercase letter formation.

 - Number Concepts, Patterns and Attributes, Geometry and Spatial Relations: Children will initiate and demonstrate an understanding of numbers and quantities, the ability to recognize and expand upon patterns, classification of objects by different attributes such as shape and size,and understand relationships between objects including position, direction, and order.

 - Measurement: Children will use a variety of nonstandard and standard tools to measure and will learn to use appropriate math vocabulary as they describe size, length, weight, and volume.